Before we go ahead with explaining all about the process of conveyancing in Melbourne, let us first talk about conveyancing itself.

 STEP 8: AGREEING ON THE SETTLEMENT DATE

 The time for settlement can be set by agreement between the parties.
-If purchases have bought “off the plan” it can be quite lengthy, up to years in fact.
+If purchases have been bought “off the plan”, it can be quite lengthy, up to years in fact.
 The reason for this is that the contract can only be completed after the building construction is complete and new titles are issued.
 These periods can be changed by agreement between the seller and the buyer.

 STEP 9: OUTGOING MORTGAGEE

 If the vendor has a mortgage over the property, the mortgagee must be contacted to provide a payout figure and attend at settlement to hand over a discharge of mortgage and often the certificate of title/title deed.
-In Victoria the process is done online through PEXA unless it is deemed a paper settlement under special circumstances.
+In Victoria, the process is done online through PEXA unless it is deemed a paper settlement under special circumstances.